 1. Identify Your Problem or Aspiration

-When choosing or creating a corporate sales training program, the first thing you want to do is to identify the problem you want to solve or the aspirations you want your team to achieve.
+When choosing or creating a corporate sales training program, the first thing you or your sales management team want to do is to identify the problem you want to solve or the aspirations you want your team to achieve.
 For instance, a problem you may want to solve with training could be the number of new leads your team generates.
 Alternatively, an aspiration could be increasing your team’s closing percentage from 85% to 97%.
 Doing this allows you to focus your training program on the specific results you want.

 Below are problems and aspirations that sales training programs address.